 The first number in the parentheses refers to the number of eons.
-It is similar to the eon in the Geologic Time Scale (GTS) where it is also the largest measure of time, ranging in length from 500 million to 2 billion years.
-The GTS doesn’t have a fixed number of years for geological references to time, because the lengths of geological terms such as eons are based on stratigraphy and Earth history, not time.
+It is parallel to the eon in the Geologic Time Scale (GTS) in that it is also the largest measure of time.
+In the GTS’s case, the geologic eon ranges in length from 500 million to 2 billion years.
+The lengths of terms in the GTS such as (geologic) eons are based on stratigraphy and Earth history, not time.

 The Earth is approximately 4.54 billion years old, give or take 40 million years.
 If we divided 4.54 billion by 250 million, we could then say that the earth is 18.16 eons old.
 As such, we say that we are in Eon 18.